niko8312/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML brings special meaning to sections of code for the developer, computer and person reading the code.
+These special tags help make code easier to understand and to compartmentalize blocks of code better.

 2. What are the 4 areas of the box model?

+Margin, border, padding and content

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?